pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 The `state` input is a placeholder which will be filled in by the `create-vm` task output.
-This will be used later to keep track of the vm so it can be upgraded, which you can learn about in the [upgrade-how-to].
+This will be used later to keep track of the VM so it can be upgraded, which you can learn about in the [upgrade-how-to].

 The `create-vm` task in the `install-opsman` will need to be updated to